SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 Word-by-Word meanings (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-unnai – you (who is apt lord and helper)
+unnai – you (who are apt lord and helper)

 sindhaiyinAl – by his heart/mind